microsoft/MIDI/src/api/README.md

 ### Processing Plug-ins

 TODO: Plug-ins for message processing.
-Also not thought through yet.
+Also not fully thought through yet.

 ```cpp